HMRC Payments on account: what they are & when to pay your tax bill

 Further reading on payments on account, HMRC self assessment and tax bills

-Aoife Burke
+Aoife Waters

 Aoife qualified as a Chartered Tax Adviser in 2019 at Grant Thornton working within the corporation tax team.
 Prior to this, she worked within the personal & trust tax team at Smith & Williamson and qualified with the ATT.
 Aoife has advised a wide range of companies from owner-managed businesses to large corporates on their tax affairs alongside their management team, across a number of sectors including technology, consumer, and retail.
 Aoife has a wide knowledge of corporate tax compliance, R&D tax credits and share schemes.
 She also enjoys working with individuals to help manage their personal tax position.